Obesity: Meaning, Causes, Diagnosis, Treatment & More

 - Genetics control the ability of your body to transform food into energy and the way it will be stored in your body.
 People with a family history of obesity face difficulty in maintaining weight suitable to their height and age.

-- Age can be an important factor because as we age our growth ceases and muscle mass decreases and it also slows down our metabolic rate which dramatically increase the chances of weight gain.
+- Age can be an important factor because as we age our growth ceases and muscle mass decreases and it also slows down our metabolic rate which dramatically increases the chances of weight gain.

 - Lack of sleep can cause changes in hormones due to which you can feel more hungry and crave food higher in calories.